 Getting the pets settled wasn’t without incident.
 Oscar didn’t want to be anywhere except on my lap.
 The birds jumped from perch to perch when I put the flickering candles close to their cage.
 They huddled on the opposite side of the cage unsure of the glow and chirping their annoyance.
 Then I heard it—the emergency siren.
 That meant only one thing: the imminent threat of a tornado was about to strike the town.

-I picked up the telephone received but the line was dead.
+I picked up the telephone receiver but the line was dead.
 That figures.
 I pulled out my cell phone to call my parents.
 They were just 45 minutes away and probably not affected by this storm.
-I dialed their number but it rang and rang.
+I dialed their number, but it rang and rang.
 No answer.

-I fumbled for a CD and slid it into the battery operated CD player.
+I fumbled for a CD and slid it into the battery-operated CD player.
 At least we’ll have some nice music for an hour while the storm passed.
-Emilio Pandolfi’s Somewhere in Time soon filled the basement and brought calmness to the animals and myself.
+Emilio Pandolfi’s Somewhere in Time soon filled the basement and brought calmness to the animals and me.
 I closed my eyes.